z-l-p/filmless-simple/docs/README.md

 - Press the area with 3 dots to open the manual feed tray.
 (Before printing, it will pull the paper in, then eject it back toward you after printing.)
+- IMPORTANT: Draw an arrow on the front edge of the paper before you insert it.
+(You'll use this mark later to make sure the paper is inserted the right way for the second printing pass.
 - Follow the LCD display to load paper (aligned with front edge).
 - Print the page, using these specific settings:
   Select the EPSON Stylus Pro 3880 printer and click “Print Settings…”
   In the popup, select:
   Paper Size: US Letter (Manual – Front)
   Printer Settings:
-  Media Type: Enhanced Matte Paper
+  Media Type: Enhanced Matte Paper (Double-check this.
+Sometimes it changes randomly!)
   Resolution: SuperPhoto – 1440 dpi
   Finest Detail: ON
   Advanced Media Control:
   All sliders set to "0"
-  Paper Thickness: 5
+  Paper Thickness: 4
   Platen Gap: Auto
   Color Handling: Photoshop Manages Colors
   Printer Profile: Epson … 3880 Enhanced Matte Paper